MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of

-Within the same redshift range, ELG represents the galaxy population that is less massive than the LRG.
-Therefore, the average halo mass and bias of ELGs are systematically lower than those of LRGs.
-There are also questions about their galaxy-halo connection model (e.g., \cite{Yuan2023, Gao2024}), which could become a systematic for LSS analysis.

-Stage-V surveys, such as MUST, can reach a significantly fainter magnitude limit, allowing for the observation of an even larger population of ELGs and exploration of their cosmological potential.
-Similar to the BGS and LRG samples, we will again follow the ELG selection method of DESI as described in \cite{DESI_ELG} for our forecast.
-We assume that ELG are gray-time targets with an optimistic target density of 3,600 per deg$^2$ and a conservative density of 2,500\,deg$^{-2}$.
-Compared to the {\tt ELG\_LOP} sample of DESI with a $\sim$1,940\,deg$^2$ density at $g$-band fiber magnitude brighter than 24.1\,mag, we can achieve the desired target density by selecting ELG within the $24.1 < g_{\rm fiber} < 24.6$\,mag range and applying the same color and quality cuts used in DESI.
-Again, we ignore the difference in fiber core size between MUST and DESI.

-Firstly, DESI designed two $(g-r)$ vs. $(r-z)$ color cuts to select ELG within the $0.6 < z < 1.6$ redshift range.
-These cuts also ensure the exclusion of stars while favoring the selection of strong [\ion{O}{II}] emitters:

-At the same time, a $(r-z) > 0.15$ color cut is used to exclude $z>1.6$ galaxies when their [\ion{O}{II}] lines redshift out of the wavelength coverage of the spectrograph of DESI, which is very similar to that of MUST.

-Similarly, we require the targets to have clean photometry in the $g$, $r$, and $z$ bands and to be located far from bright stars or galaxies, using the spatial masking \texttt{BITMASK} 1, 12, and 13.
+For a Stage-V survey such as MUST, high-density ELG samples with fainter magnitude limit enable a "high-fidelity'' map of LSS at $z\sim 1$ with interesting cosmological potential.
+Following DESI's strategy (color cuts, quality cuts, spatial mask, and clean photometry criteria) on LegacySurvey data again \cite{DESI_ELG}, we can select a conservative (optimistic) ELG sample with a 2,500 (3,600)\,deg$^{-2}$ target density by extending the $g$-band fiber magnitude limit from DESI's $24.1$\,mag to $24.6$\,mag, which will increase the DESI {\tt ELG\_LOP} sample's target density by 1.3 to 1.9 times.